-These garlicky, cheesy slow cooker Brussels sprouts are super easy to prep and make the perfect side dish for everything from weeknight meals to festive holiday gatherings!
+These garlicky, cheesy crockpot Brussels sprouts are super easy to prep and make the perfect side dish for everything from weeknight meals to festive holiday gatherings!

 Overhead shot of cooked Brussel sprouts with parmesan in a slow cooker.